codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **Git provider and Shared Configuration Repository**
-The Git provider and Shared Configuration Repository, configured once per account, has already been set up in your initial installation, and not required for additional installations.
+The Git provider and Shared Configuration Repository is configured once per account, and are not required for additional installations.

 **Access mode**
 You can define the tunnel/ingress/service-mesh-based access mode for the additional GitOps Runtimes.
 The command in the How To below is valid for the tunnel-based access mode.
-For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in the step-by-step section, [Step 3: Install Hybrid GitOps Runtime](/#step-3-install-hybrid-gitops-runtime).
+For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in the step-by-step section, [Step 3: Install Hybrid GitOps Runtime](#step-3-install-hybrid-gitops-runtime).

 **Runtime name**
-The new Runtime must have a unique name in the same account.
+The name of the Runtime must be unique in the same account.

 **How to**